Waves of joy flood Damascus. But an undercurrent of distrust lingers.

 “We were suffocating,” says Hasan, a merchant selling flatbread, dropping his dough for a moment and clutching his throat to indicate the mood in the neighborhood before it fell to HTS.
 He recounts how he paid $5,000 to evade mandatory military service.

-Now, he says, “the situation is slowly inching toward progress.
+Now, he says, “The situation is slowly inching toward progress.
 We hope for safety.”

 As it took control of the capital, HTS swiftly fanned out fighters and officials to protect key installations.
-Some came from Idlib, a province in northern Syria where HTS has run a mini-state for several years.
+Some came from Idlib, a province in northern Syria where HTS has run a ministate for several years.
 Their faces reflect the joy of victory but also the stress of navigating a massive city with which they are not familiar.

-As the new authorities in town, they are hounded at every turn by civilians airing grievances ranging from the price of bread to conflicts over property and thieves taking advantage of the security vacuum.
+As the new authorities in town, they are hounded at every turn by civilians airing grievances ranging from the price of bread to conflicts over property to thieves taking advantage of the security vacuum.

 Some hospital doctors and nurses are back at work, but they have had few casualties to care for.
 Instead, they are overwhelmed by relatives looking for traces of their loved ones who they hope may have emerged from the former regime’s notorious jails.